Guidelines for Technical Reports

 4. Title of Chapter

 4.1.1 Title of Sub-Section

-- Many reports require calculations.
+- Technical reports typically include calculations.
 At least one "hand" calculation must be performed and documented for each case in a separate sub-section.
 These hand-calculations do not have to be typed but should be clearly written and well organized.
 If they are lengthy (i.e. more than 2 pages), they should be placed in a separate appendix but the results should be discussed in the main body of the report.

 - A minimum margin of one inch must be observed on all pages including graphs, figures, tables, computer print-outs, etc.

 - The report must be written in good English.
 All words must be properly spelled.
 You are expected to proofread your reports before handing them in.

 - Avoid using sentences longer than 2 lines.
 If you do not, your report will have a high "Fog Index" (i.e. it will be difficult to read).

 - Do not use I, You, We, They, etc. in a technical report.
 Also, do not treat an airplane nor airplane components as persons, i.e., do not write: